 EC officials watch Modi biopic: Decision on April 19

-New Delhi, Apr 18: Officials of the Election Commission, drawn from its model code and legal divisions, Wednesday watched the biopic on Prime Minister Narendra Modi on the directions of the Supreme Court.
+New Delhi, Apr 18: Officials of the Election Commission (EC), drawn from its model code and legal divisions, on Wednesday watched the biopic on Prime Minister Narendra Modi on the directions of the Supreme Court.

 The EC had asked the producers of the film to arrange for a screening for its committee.